mbohutinska/NatGenVarViewer/README.md

 # NatGenVarViewer
 ## The natural genetic variability viewer
+## by Majda Bohutinska

 This pipeline allows to screen any set of genes to explore natural genetic variability in these genes in a given species.
-It is primarily designed to screen for natural variability in Arabidopsis arenosa, which is ecologically diverse species of Arabidopsis.
+It is primarily designed to screen for natural variability in Arabidopsis arenosa, which is ecologically diverse species of Arabidopsis, but it can be easily modified for any other species.
+You can either use analysis of pre-selected candidate genes, implemented in thePipeline.R script, or a genome-wide selection scan, implemented in the thePipelineGenomeScan.R script.

+## A. analysis of candidate gene list, thePipeline.R
 The pipeline consists of three steps:

 ### STEP 1. visualization of allele frequencies
 of single nucleotide polymorphisms within a given set of genes across 74 A. arenosa populations